SAP-archive/btp-extend-workflow-cai-msteams/Part4-ConversationalAI/README.md

 # Build Leave Request bot with SAP Conversational AI

-In this exercise, learn how to create an SAP Conversational AI Bot and understand how to trigger an SAP Cloud Integration instance from a SAP Conversational AI bot.
+In this part, learn how to create an SAP Conversational AI Bot and understand how to trigger an SAP Cloud Integration instance from a SAP Conversational AI bot.

 ## Step 1 - Create an account for SAP Conversational AI and get started